 Karen Jewett, Vice President for Government & Community Affairs, is the point person for the University’s interaction with the West Harlem Development Corporation and directs the Columbia Community Scholars Program.
 She previously worked in public programs and continuing education at Cooper Union and New York University after having received her AB from Dartmouth College, and MA, MPhil, and PhD from Columbia University Graduate School of Arts and Sciences.

-As the Assistant Director of Finance & Special Projects, Junior manages all activities in the accounts payable function, including all travel and business expense reports, and coordination of the Department’s financial support for community organizations.
+As the Assistant Director of Campus Initiatives, Community Relations and Finance, Junior manages all activities in the accounts payable function, including all travel and business expense reports, and coordination of the Department’s financial support for community organizations.
 Additionally, he is responsible for coordinating the University’s campus-wide engagement efforts in, among others, blood, bone marrow, and skin cancer screening initiatives, and the volunteer lunchtime reading program.
 Junior holds an undergraduate degree in Business Administration from Baruch College (’01), and graduate degrees in HRM / Public Administration from John Jay College (’04) and Learning & Leadership from Columbia University (’12).
-Junior is a SHRM Certified Professional, a member of the Chartered Professional in Human Resources (CPHR) of Canada, and a duly sworn and commissioned Notary Public Officer of the State of New York.
+Junior is a SHRM Certified Professional, a Chartered Professional in Human Resources (CPHR), and a duly sworn and commissioned Notary Public Officer of the State of New York.

 Joan Griffith Lee has been with Columbia University for close to 30 years.
 She completed her BA at the School of General Studies, MPA at the School of International and Public Affairs and a Masters in Non-Profit Management at the School of Professional Studies.
 As Director of Columbia Community Service (CCS), she works to expand the scope of the CCS Annual Appeal, which solicits employees and retirees of Columbia University, Barnard College and Teachers College for contributions.
 The on-campus campaign raises money to help fund over 60 local community organizations with grants allocated for specific projects.
 The campaign also includes a food, clothing and back to school drive.